GreatApe42069/3D-Viewer-GLFT-Web-App/README.md

 -Experiment with different textures and materials for the 3D models.

+# Security Note:

+**There are Potential security considerations, especially when deploying online, to encourage users to follow best practices.**

 # Contributing

 **If you'd like to contribute or donate to the development of `The Node Runners 3D Viewer Web App` , please donate in Dogecoin.
 For contributors its as easy as opening issues, and creating pull requests**